Planning for Equity on the Path to an IPO

 Private Philosophy

-• Refresh grants delayed until IPO approaches, or 3 to 4 years after hire
+- Refresh grants delayed until IPO approaches, or three to four years after hire

 Public Philosophy

-• Most employees eligible for ongoing award after one year of service
+- Most employees are eligible for an ongoing award after one year of service

 Vehicle Mix